 - YouTube: the free video platform.
 Error messages include a white screen with “Connection error, please exit app” or a spinner that loops forever.

 - YouTube TV: the live TV subscription service at $72.99/month.
-Its specific error is “Error cannot play,” often with a numeric code ending in
+Its specific error is “Error can’t play,” often with a numeric code ending in

 xxxx_1.
 This app is only available on 2020+ VIZIO OS models.